-(1) Evidence of conduct or statements made in the course of the mediation shall be inadmissible to the same extent as conduct or statements are inadmissible under Tennessee Rule of Evidence 408.

-(2) The mediator may request the parties to prepare and submit a Mediation Statement.
-If a Mediation Statement is requested, the Mediation Statement may include:

-(i) a brief recitation of the facts established to the satisfaction of the fact-finder;

-(ii) the history of any efforts to settle the case, including any offers or demands and previous mediations;

-(iii) a statement of the issue or issues on appeal and the manner in which each issue was preserved;

-(iv) a statement of the standard of review applicable to each issue;

-(v) a summary of the parties' legal positions and a candid assessment of the respective strengths and weaknesses of those positions;

-(vi) the present posture of the appeal, including any matters pending in the trial court or in any related litigation;

-(vii) any recent developments that may impact the resolution of the appeal;

-(viii) identification of the individual or individuals and counsel the parties believe should be directly involved in the settlement discussions;

-(ix) a description of any sensitive issues that may not be apparent from the court records, but that may or will influence the settlement negotiations;

-(x) the nature and extent of the relationship between the parties or their counsel;

-(xi) the parties' priority of interests;

-(xii) any suggested approach for the mediator to take in an attempt to settle the appeal (e.g., "problem" to be settled, sequence of issues);

-(xiii) any suggested creative solutions;

-(xiv) necessary terms in any settlement;

-(xv) any particular concerns about confidentiality;

-(xvi) any limitations in counsel's authority to make commitments on behalf of the client; and/or

-(xvii) any additional information that the counsel's client or the other party needs to settle the case and whether it should be provided before the mediation.

-(3) Mediation Statements are confidential.
+- (1) Evidence of conduct or statements made in the course of the mediation shall be inadmissible to the same extent as conduct or statements are inadmissible under Tennessee Rule of Evidence 408. - (2) The mediator may request the parties to prepare and submit a Mediation Statement.
+If a Mediation Statement is requested, the Mediation Statement may include: - (i) a brief recitation of the facts established to the satisfaction of the fact-finder; - (ii) the history of any efforts to settle the case, including any offers or demands and previous mediations; - (iii) a statement of the issue or issues on appeal and the manner in which each issue was preserved; - (iv) a statement of the standard of review applicable to each issue; - (v) a summary of the parties' legal positions and a candid assessment of the respective strengths and weaknesses of those positions; - (vi) the present posture of the appeal, including any matters pending in the trial court or in any related litigation; - (vii) any recent developments that may impact the resolution of the appeal; - (viii) identification of the individual or individuals and counsel the parties believe should be directly involved in the settlement discussions; - (ix) a description of any sensitive issues that may not be apparent from the court records, but that may or will influence the settlement negotiations; - (x) the nature and extent of the relationship between the parties or their counsel; - (xi) the parties' priority of interests; - (xii) any suggested approach for the mediator to take in an attempt to settle the appeal (e.g., "problem" to be settled, sequence of issues); - (xiii) any suggested creative solutions; - (xiv) necessary terms in any settlement; - (xv) any particular concerns about confidentiality; - (xvi) any limitations in counsel's authority to make commitments on behalf of the client; and/or - (xvii) any additional information that the counsel's client or the other party needs to settle the case and whether it should be provided before the mediation. - (3) Mediation Statements are confidential.
 Copies of the Mediation Statements submitted by the parties should go directly to the mediator and should not be served upon opposing counsel.

-Documents prepared for mediation sessions are not to be submitted to the Appellate Mediation Office or with the Appellate Court Clerk's office and are not to be part of the record on appeal.
+Documents prepared for mediation sessions are not to be submitted to the Appellate Mediation Office or to the Appellate Court Clerk's office and are not to be part of the record on appeal.